 This feeling and hesitation are natural but they do not act in your favour.
-Many times, firms and organisations benefit from such feelings and manage to continue paying less even while their employees deserve more for their efforts.
-You must understand these tactics of the organisation.
+Many times, firms and organizations benefit from such feelings and manage to continue paying less even while their employees deserve more for their efforts.
+You must understand these tactics of the organization.
 You should also know exactly when to ask for a raise.

 When to Ask for a Raise at Work?

 You have saved or boosted the firm’s finances:

 Have you implemented a marketing strategy that has boosted the sales of your organization?
 You may have recommended a new technology, which helps the firm save a substantial part of its revenues annually.
 If you have achieved any of these goals, then this is the best time asking for a raise.
 The only thing that you will need to ensure is to convince your reporting manager about the benefits you have done for the company.

 This needs to be done with a great amount of tact.
 Otherwise, your seniors can make you feel that you are being selfish or asking for raise too early.
 You should be prepared in advance for negotiating, marketing your plus points and also revealing your other career prospects.
 This way, the firm or organization will weigh the risk of losing you against the pluses of retaining you.
 They may actually be convinced of offering a raise if you present the matters in the correct light.

 You have another job offer in your hand: